Common Interview Questions About Interpersonal Skills

 Prepare answers ahead of time.
 Review common interpersonal questions ahead of time, and practice your answers.
 It will help ensure that you have a number of thoughtful anecdotes ready to answer any interview questions.

 You can also narrow down the list of questions you prepare for by first making a list of the most important interpersonal skills required for the job.
 Look back at the job listing and circle any interpersonal skills mentioned.
 Be sure to prepare an anecdote that proves you have each of the interpersonal skills needed for the job.

 Use specific examples.
 When answering questions about your interpersonal skills, using concrete examples is important.
 Anyone can say they are great problem-solvers; but if you have an example of how you used out-of-the-box thinking to identify options and decide on an appropriate course of action, you will look far more credible.

 Consider using the STAR technique to answer questions.
 It is a useful strategy for answering interview questions in which you should answer with an anecdote.
 First, explain the situation you were in (where were you working at the time?).
 Then, describe the specific task or problem you faced.
 Next, explain what action you took to solve the problem or complete the task.
 Finally, explain the results of your actions (did you achieve a success for yourself?
 Your team?
 Your company?).

+Demonstrate your skills.
+Throughout the interview, you can also demonstrate your interpersonal skills in how you engage with the interviewer.
 From your initial firm handshake and smile to the way you listen carefully to the interview questions, your body language and tone can help convey that you are a thoughtful, friendly person who gets along with others.